BeTomorrow/styled-tagged-text/README.md

 ## Tips

-Define a global style and create wrap our component to easily re-use the same stylesheet and tags.
+Define a global style and wrap our component to easily re-use the same stylesheet and tags.

 ```TSX
 import { TextProps } from "react-native";